 How to Place Print or AV Materials on Reserve

-In order to have material available for the first day of class, you need to plan ahead.
-Allow 2 weeks of lead time before the beginning of each semester.
+In order to have material available for the first day of class, we need as much time as possible to process requests.
+Please allow 2 weeks of lead time before the beginning of each semester.
 During the remainder of the semester, processing time is approximately 2 days.
-Additional time will be needed if an item must be purchased for course reserve.
+Additional time will be needed if an item must be purchased for Course Reserves.

 "Fair use" guidelines permit limited reproduction of copyrighted works for educational and research purposes.
 A copy is considered within "fair use" guidelines when the portion used is small in relation to the work as a whole, and there is little impact of the use on the potential market for the copyrighted work.
 The copyright owner may also grant permission for uses beyond "fair use."

-For additional information about copyright, please check "The Wright Way," (section 2303).
+For additional information about copyright, please check University Policy 12010.